SafinazElsayed/SafinazElsayedResume/CV.md

 ## Professional Summary

 Safinaz is an Oracle certified Software Engineer who has 6 years of experience in Software Industry.
-With an extensive participation in the different phases of Software Development &amp; Software Testing – Analysis, Detailed Design, Build, and Testing – Safinaz has worked in many roles starting from a Software Engineer till she reached a technical lead role and has contributed as well in the software testing field as a Technical Tester (Performance and Automation).
-She had the chance to contribute in both software development - by working in a product development stream (CMS) in one of the largest CMMI Certified software companies in Egypt [Asset Technology Group](http://www.asset.com.eg/home/about-asset.aspx) – and software testing by working in one of the biggest companies in software testing in Australia [Planit Software Testing](http://www.planit.net.au/), she managed to gain the proper skills and broad knowledge required to work in the area of Java/J2ee development following the software industry standards and best practices.
+With an extensive participation in the different phases of Software Development &amp; Software Testing â€“ Analysis, Detailed Design, Build, and Testing â€“ Safinaz has worked in many roles starting from a Software Engineer till she reached a technical lead role and has contributed as well in the software testing field as a Technical Tester (Performance and Automation).
+She had the chance to contribute in both software development - by working in a product development stream (CMS) in one of the largest CMMI Certified software companies in Egypt [Asset Technology Group](http://www.asset.com.eg/home/about-asset.aspx) â€“ and software testing by working in one of the biggest companies in software testing in Australia [Planit Software Testing](http://www.planit.net.au/), she managed to gain the proper skills and broad knowledge required to work in the area of Java/J2ee development following the software industry standards and best practices.

 ## Education